 To ensure good adhesion of the epoxy fillers to a surface, the first application should be worked well into the surface.
 An additional quantity can then be applied to build up the required thickness before curing.
 On large areas the applications can be made sequentially, allowing the first application to cure and then adding additional epoxy filler to the surface.
 These materials may be tooled smooth by placing a new piece of polyethylene (such as kitchen-wrap) over the uncured material and using a blade, squeegee or other tool to smooth the filler through the film.
 When cured, the film can be easily peeled off.
 To ensure the adhesion of a primer or paint (if desired), we recommend that the epoxy fillers be lightly sanded.

-Below are some examples of repairs made with CPES and Fill-It Epoxy Filler.
+Below are some examples of repairs made with CPES and Fill-It Epoxy Filler or S-1 and Sculpwood Epoxy Paste.
 Click the photo to see a larger version, or click the caption to go to the article in our website to see the final result.

 Layup & Laminating™ Resin & General Purpose Epoxy Resins are both honey-like epoxy resins.
 They are pure resin, without additives, and they retain a slight degree of flexibility when cured, similar to that of wood.
 To the right is a picture of a 1/16″ thick sheet of fully cured Layup & Laminating Resin being bent without breaking.
 Other epoxies will shatter under similar stresses.
 Both Epoxy Resins cure without “blushing” or emitting any other type of oily residue.